EGeorge2021r/Challenge2_Repo/loan_qualifier_app/README.md

 ## Technologies
 The programming language used for this project is Python 3.9.
 In addition, the following libraries were imported and used in the coding:
-1. Fire
-2. Questionary
-3. pathlib
-4. csv library
+1. Fire, 2.
+Questionary, 3. pathlib, 4. csv library
-frameworks
-Windows 10 operating system used in executing the python coding.
+operating system used in executing the python coding is Windows 10.
 git bash and VS code which has a built in CLI and libraries are used for the project.

 This project leverages python 3.9 with the following packages: